Changzhou Evergreen Technology Co., Ltd. was listed on the main board of Shenzhen Stock Exchange - Breaking Latest News

 Mayor Sheng Lei, Vice Mayor Huan Heng and Evergreen Technology Chairman Zhou Yinmei jointly rang the bell for the listing of Evergreen Technology.

-Evergreen Technology Established in 2005, Evergreen Technology is a high-tech enterprise based on the R&D and production of “sandwich” composite materials, and realizes product applications in two major fields: rail transit and architectural decoration.
+Evergreen Technology Established in 2005, Evergreen Technology is a high-tech enterprise based on the research and development and production of “sandwich” composite materials, and realizes product applications in two major fields: rail transit and architectural decoration.

-In the field of rail transit, Evergreen Technology‘s customers mainly include CRRC, Alstom, Bombardier and other major global rail transit vehicle manufacturers, and its products are used in Harmony, Fuxing, TGV trains, etc.; Major customers include China State Construction, Jangho Group, Schindler Elevator, KONE Elevator, etc.
+In the field of rail transit, Evergreen Technology‘s customers mainly include CRRC, Alstom, Bombardier and other major global rail transit vehicle manufacturers.
+Its products are used in Harmony, Fuxing, TGV trains, etc.; Major customers include China State Construction, Jangho Group, Schindler Elevator, Kone Elevator, etc.

-In recent years, Changzhou has attached great importance to the role of the capital market, and has taken the construction of a high-quality capital market “Changzhou sector” as a key measure to build a new engine for development, cultivate new momentum for development, and create new advantages for development, and has continuously expanded the circle of friends in the capital market of Dragon City , to fully promote the development of the company’s listing.
+In recent years, Changzhou has attached great importance to the role of the capital market, and has taken the construction of a high-quality capital market “Changzhou sector” as a key measure to build a new engine for development, cultivate new kinetic energy for development, and create new advantages for development, and has continuously expanded the circle of friends in Dragon City’s capital market , to fully promote the development of the company’s listing.
 Up to now, the city has cultivated a total of 93 listed companies, with a total financing of more than 172 billion yuan; another 5 companies have passed the meeting, 12 companies are under review, 33 companies have been counseled and filed, and a total of 201 backup companies have completed the shareholding system reform.
 Strongly support the city’s industrial upgrading and the construction of a “new energy capital”.

 Zhou Chengtao, secretary-general of the municipal government, attended the event.